HewlettPackard/shs-libfabric/man/fi_cxi.7.md

 ## Address Vectors

-Currently, the CXI provider supports both *FI_AV_TABLE* and *FI_AV_MAP* with the same internal implementation.
-Optimizations are planned for *FI_AV_MAP*.
-In the future, when using *FI_AV_MAP*, the CXI address will be encoded in the FI address.
+The CXI provider supports both *FI_AV_TABLE* and *FI_AV_MAP* with the same internal implementation.
-This will avoid per-operation node address translation and reduce AV memory footprint.

 The CXI provider uses the *FI_SYMMETRIC* AV flag for optimization.
-When a client guarantees that all processes have symmetric AV layout, the provider uses FI addresses for source address matching (rather than physical addresses).
-This reduces the overhead for source address matching during two-sided Receive operations.
+When used with *FI_AV_TABLE*, the CXI provider can use the fi_addr_t index as an endpoint identifier instead of a network address.
+The benefit of this is when running with FI_SOURCE, a reverse lookup is not needed to generate the source fi_addr_t for target CQ events.
+Note: FI_SOURCE_ERR should not be used for this configuration.

+If the AV is not configured with *FI_SYMMETRIC*, *FI_AV_USER_ID* is supported as a flag which can be passed into AV insert.

+Since scalable EPs are not support, fi_av_attr::rx_ctx_bits must be zero.

+The following AV capabilities and flags are not supported: FI_SHARED_AV, FI_SYNC_ERR, FI_EVENT, and FI_READ.

 ## Operation flags